Venus Fly Traps - Dionaea Muscipula

 The genus, Dionaea, received its formal classification back in 1773 by Irishman, John Ellis, who used the Greek word for 'Goddess' (Dione) - this is also where its nickname of Venus' Fly Trap' originates from.
 'Muscipula' can be translated from Latin to mean 'mousetrap' ('mus' & 'decipula').

 As fewer than 33'000 specimens remain in the wild, the NWF has classified the species as vulnerable, three stages away from extinction.
-In 2014, the state of North Carolina ranked the theft of naturally-occurring specimens as a felony.
-Venus Fly Traps have had many medical uses over the years, most notably for human ailments of HIV, Crohn's disease and even skin cancer.
+In 2014, the state of North Carolina ranked the theft of naturally-occurring specimens as a punishable crime.
+Venus Fly Traps have had many medical uses over the years, most notably for human ailments of HIV, Crohn's disease and even skin cancer in some instances.
+(This is not medical advice & purely for historical educational purposes).

 The Distribution of Venus Fly Traps